pgRouting/workshop/docs/chapters/wrapper.rst

 * The driver’s cost is in terms of seconds.
 * Include the geometry of the path in human readable form.

-.. rubric:: literal include querty Path Dijkstra
+.. rubric:: Query

 .. literalinclude:: solutions/wrapper_problems.sql
     :language: sql
     :start-after: w-11.txt
     :end-before: w-12.txt

-.. rubric:: Shortest Path Dijkstra
+.. rubric:: Query results

 :ref:`sol-w-11` Route with network geometry.